The Church ‘by law established’ – Some amateur Reflections

 Stephen is a retired Anglican priest living at present in Cumbria.
 He has taken a special interest in the issues around health and healing in the Church but also when the Church is a place of harm and abuse.
 He has published books on both these issues and is at present particularly interested in understanding how power works at every level in the Church.
 He is always interested in making contact with others who are concerned with these issues.

-One thought on “The Church ‘by law established’ – Some amateur Reflections
+15 thoughts on “The Church ‘by law established’ – Some amateur Reflections

 1. LACKEY PEOPLE and little people-that’s the established order within Anglicanism.
 Empty Cathedrals and Churches tell a tale.